roshansamuel/joss_saras/paper.md

 \nabla^2 p^* = \frac{\nabla.\mathbf{u}^*}{\Delta t}.
 $$
 ``SARAS`` uses a Geometric Multigrid library to solve the above equation [@Wesseling:MG2004; @Briggs:MG2000].
-Presently the library offers the Full Multigrid (FMG) V-Cycle to solve the Poisson equation.
+Presently the library employs the Full Multigrid (FMG) V-Cycle to solve the Poisson equation.
 Other methods like F-Cycle and W-Cycle are planned updates to the library in future.

 Finally, using the above pressure correction, the velocity and pressure fields